-There are 13 NRICH Mathematical resources connected to Odd and even numbers, you may find related items under Numbers and the Number System.Broad Topics > Numbers and the Number System > Odd and even numbers
+There are 16 NRICH Mathematical resources connected to Odd and even numbers, you may find related items under Properties of Numbers.Broad Topics > Properties of Numbers > Odd and even numbers

 Are these games fair?
 How can you tell?